Already have labs? Get a free clinical review Upload now

 Key takeaways

-- Yes.
-After resistance training, a 100-gram protein meal can support muscle protein synthesis rather than being “wasted.”
-A 2023 Cell Reports Medicine study in healthy young men found 100 grams produced a larger and longer anabolic response than 25 grams, with no plateau observed within the tested range.
+• Yes.
+After resistance training, a 100-gram protein meal can contribute to recovery and muscle protein synthesis rather than being “wasted.”
+A 2023 Cell Reports Medicine post-workout protein-feeding study in healthy young men found 100 grams produced a larger and longer acute anabolic response than 25 grams, with no plateau observed within the tested range.
+The study did not compare meat sources head-to-head, so applying it to meat-heavy meals is a reasonable extrapolation rather than direct meat evidence.

-- This sustained availability can improve overall net protein balance and extend the muscle-building period beyond the old “20 to 30 g every 3 to 4 hours” rule that was popularized in earlier sports nutrition discussions.
+• This sustained availability can improve overall net protein balance and extend the acute anabolic period beyond the old “20 to 30 g every 3 to 4 hours” rule that was popularized in earlier sports nutrition discussions.
+Long-term muscle growth still depends mainly on total daily protein, training quality, and repeated intake patterns over time.

 The relationship

 Yes.
-After resistance training, a single meal with 100 grams of protein can support muscle protein synthesis for longer than a 25-gram dose, based on controlled research in young men.
+After resistance training, a single meal with 100 grams of protein can contribute to recovery and a longer acute anabolic response than a 25-gram dose, based on controlled post-workout research in young men.

 For years, the standard nutritional advice for building muscle was rigid: consume about 20 to 30 grams of protein every three to four hours.
 The prevailing theory was that the body has a “muscle full” effect.
 Under this model, any protein ingested above that 30-gram threshold would be oxidized, meaning burned for immediate energy, rather than used for muscle protein synthesis (MPS).
 A 2018 review in the Journal of the International Society of Sports Nutrition summarizes how this per-meal “cap” became widely discussed, while also noting the evidence base and practical caveats.[1]

-However, a controlled study published in Cell Reports Medicine in 2023 challenged the idea of a strict ceiling, at least within the tested range.
-Researchers compared the anabolic response of eating 25 grams of protein versus 100 grams in healthy young men following resistance training.
-The 100-gram condition produced a larger and longer anabolic response than 25 grams, and the researchers did not observe a plateau within those two doses.[2]
+However, according to a controlled study published in Cell Reports Medicine in 2023, the idea of a strict ceiling was challenged, at least within the tested range.
+Researchers compared the acute anabolic response of eating 25 grams of protein versus 100 grams in healthy young men following resistance training.
+The 100-gram condition produced a larger and longer acute anabolic response than 25 grams, and the researchers did not observe a plateau within those two doses.[2]

 This directly addresses the common search query: can my body use 100grams meat protein in one sitting?
 The evidence suggests the answer is yes, especially after training.
-The key nuance is that this does not prove an absolute upper limit does not exist.
+The key nuance is that the study tested post-workout protein feeding, not meat versus other protein sources head-to-head.
+Applying the findings to a large meat-based meal is a reasonable extrapolation because meat provides the same essential amino acids, but it is still an extrapolation rather than a direct meat study.
+This also does not prove an absolute upper limit does not exist.
 It shows that within the tested doses, the body can adapt digestion and absorption to keep amino acids available for recovery for longer than traditional per-meal rules would predict.

 How it works